 Check out this complete packing list for your motorbike trip to see the countryside.

 Be as aware as possible of the actions around you, but keep your focus always in front of you.
 An instant slight glance to the side to check things out, then back forward.
 If everybody remains aware of what’s happening in front of them, the traffic flow above will harmonious.
 In Vietnam, nothing behind you matters.
 The concept is called the Cone of Awareness.

 It’s why you’ll see motorbikes creeping forward while turning left in front of a mass of traffic coming right at them.
 They’re safe because nobody beside or behind them is a threat.
 Those to the right coming at them will stop because they enter their cone and they need to adjust.
 It’s all about flow and predictability, which we’ll discuss more.

 An analogy is downhill skiing.
 You are only worried about the skiers in front of you.
 You aren’t looking behind or to the side, you are focused forward and responsible only for those forward skiers.
 If you hit one you are in trouble.
 If someone hits you from behind they are at fault.
 Ride under control and don’t get erratic.

 Go with the flow

 I equate riding a motorbike in Saigon to swimming with a school of fish.
 You’ll flow with the little Nemos of the water, going slow, matching their speed and movements.
 Protect yourself in strength in numbers.
-The large automobiles are sharks and buses whales….both of which you treat with the upmost respect.
+The large automobiles are sharks and bus whales….both of which you treat with the utmost respect.